Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, decline, cave, you name it.

 They were all one way or another could have easily been winners.

-Uh people ask me, how do you remain optimistic?
+People ask me, how do you remain optimistic?

 Well, this is one of the reasons why.

-We watched numerous videos over and over trying to select the first place winners.
+We watched numerous videos over and over trying to select the first-place winners.

-And I just want to announce them here because it's it's part of the deal that we promised them.
+And I just want to announce them here because it's part of the deal that we promised them.

 I mean, there were hundreds and hundreds of entries here.

-You you would not believe it.
+You would not believe it.

 Those were the first place winners in the three categories that we had.